Section A - Introduction

 Q5.2 We let out shop premises to a commercial tenant.
 The tenant has approached us asking for a rent holiday due to the impact of COVID-19 on their business.
 We know they are struggling and would like to help if possible, however, are we able to do so under charity law and Methodist law and policy?

-A.5.2 On 23 March 2020, the Government announced unprecedented measures to help commercial tenants who cannot pay their rent over the next three months because of coronavirus and protect them from eviction (Extra Protection for Businesses).
+A5.2 On 23 March 2020, the Government announced unprecedented measures to help commercial tenants who cannot pay their rent over the next three months because of coronavirus and protect them from eviction (Extra Protection for Businesses).
 The Government is encouraging landlords and tenants to come to a voluntary arrangement in an attempt to protect jobs and livelihoods.
 From the Managing Trustees’ perspective, they will be anxious to do what they can to preserve the landlord/tenant relationship so once the restrictions are lifted they know they have safeguarded future income and provided what support they can to the wider community during this time.

 Accordingly, in these exceptional circumstances and in accordance with current Government guidance, charity law and Methodist law and policy would not prevent Managing Trustees from looking at options such as rent holidays.
 However, please bear in mind that the legislation proposed in March 2020 seeks to prevent landlords from evicting their tenants, it does not remove the liability to pay rent; payment is deferred rather than written off entirely.
 As prudent charity trustees Managing Trustees may be expected to ensure that payment is made once the situation improves in accordance with the Government guidance at that time.
 You should refer any requests to pay rent arrears in instalments with your surveyor.

 However, before looking at rent holidays, the Managing Trustees may want to explore other options with their tenant.
 The Government has announced a whole host of ways to support businesses and it could be that your tenant can continue to pay rent which will help the charity in the short term and avoid the tenant falling into arrears.
 Although we understand this is not covered in many cases, it is worth double checking whether your tenant has business continuity insurance.
+Managing Trustees may also find it helpful to refer to the Rent Concessions for non-residential tenants background paper produced in conjunction with Blake Morgan LLP.

 In tandem with the above questions, in accordance with the current guidance from the Charity Commission (COVID-19 Guidance for the Charitable Sector), Managing Trustees need to think about the long term effects on the charity: